mercadopago/sdk-php/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-> **Note:** For support request or issues no related with bugs on feature request for this SDK, please use the official support channel for developers http://mercadopago.com.ar/developers/es/support/
+> For support request no related with bugs or feature requests for this SDK, please use the official developers support channel http://mercadopago.com.ar/developers/es/support/

 **Describe the bug**
 A clear and concise description of what the bug is.